DAboaba/monsoon_season/README.md

 # Rainfall and Temperature Trends during India's Monsoon Season

-The code in this repository formed part of my application for a research position.
-I was asked to clean and explore a partially cleaned large dataset, millions of observations across five variables, from  the  Indian  Meteorological  Department.
+The code in this repository formed part of an exercise in exploring meteorological daa.
+I cleaned and explored a large dataset, millions of observations across five variables, from  the  [Indian  Meteorological  Department](https://mausam.imd.gov.in).
 The individual datasets making up the larger dataset contained grid-point data on daily  rainfall/temperature from 2009-2013.
 Each grid  point came  from  a  1◦(latitude)  by  1◦(longitude)  grid  covering  the  Indian subcontinent.